 Because there is no intrinsic value, but only imputed value, the “moneyness” of gold constantly changed.
 The norm was gold increased in “moneyness”.
 At other times it decreased in “moneyness” (like when it transcends civilizations).

 This variant value, imputed by men, evolved at least 5,000 years prior to January 24, 1848, when James Wilson Marshall found flakes of gold near Sutter’s Mill in the American River at the base of the Sierra Nevada Mountains near Coloma, California launching the California Gold rush of 1849.

 At the time the dollar was defined as 0.04837 troy ounce of gold or put in a different way one ounce of gold was worth $20.67.

-Circulating coinage was issued with seigniorage providing the government income in return for providing useful coinage (cash) for its citizens that also brought into play Gresham’s Law.
+Circulating base metal coinage was minted by the U.S. government with a gold face value.
+The seigniorage (or difference between the base metal value and face value)provided the government income in return for providing useful coinage (cash) for its citizens that also brought into play Gresham’s Law.

 While the coinage was redeemable in gold, it was not gold!
 Gold coins were held as a reserve!
 Coffee was not bought with gold!
-Coffee was purchased with coinage or other specie based on The Gold Standard!
-Essentially coinage, cash, and 99.9% of all gold standard transactions were off chain! . . . to use bitcoin lingo.
+Coffee was purchased with coinage or other species based on The Gold Standard!
+Essentially coinage, cash, and 99.9% of all gold standard transactions were off-chain!
+(To use bitcoin lingo.)

 Gresham's law - Wikipedia